What is Osgood Schlatters Disease?

 How do I know if someone has Osgood Schlatters?

-Osgood Schlatters is much more common in boys, this may be due to a greater involvement in sport.
+Osgood Schlatters is much more common in boys.
 It is characterized by:

 How can my Physio Help?